ahayashi/hclib-actor/doc/markdowns/tools/craypat.md

     `.ap2` is used to view performance data graphically with the Cray Apprentice2 tool.
     `.apa` is for suggested `pat_build` options for more detailed tracing experiments.

-## Using Apprenyice2 for analyzing results
+## Using Apprentice2 for analyzing results

-Cray Apprentice2 is a GUI-based analysis tool that can be used to further explore visualize performance data instrumented with the CrayPat tool.
-Cray offers a desktop version of the Cray Apprentice2 visualizer so you can do your analysis locally
+Cray Apprentice2 is a GUI-based analysis tool that can be used to visualize performance data instrumented with the CrayPat tool.
+Cray offers a desktop version of the Cray Apprentice2 visualizer so you can do your analysis locally.

 To install a desktop version, you can find the installer on Perlmutter as below:
 `$CRAYPAT_ROOT/share/desktop_installers`

-After installing Apprentice2 visualizer, open `.ap2` file to visualized analyses results.
+`scp` an approparite installer to your local machine and install it.
+After that, you will be able to open `.ap2` file with Apprentice2.

 !!! tips